PaulGWebster/GDSK/docker/sources/minio/README.md

+# Rewrite this entirely to so the same as os-base

 # Minio Fetch Script

 This script automates the process of fetching the latest Minio binary, verifying its checksum, and creating a versioned tarball.
 Additionally, it creates a symlink to the latest version of the Minio binary and outputs the version and checksum of the binary.